Švejk's journey is mapped on an Austria-Hungary map from 1914, showing the military districts of the

 [III.2] Nezbývalo již nic jiného než koupit slepici. Šel jsem tedy za nádražím do Išatarči.
 Je to vlastně vesnice, jako by to nebylo žádný město, ačkoliv je tam napsáno v první ulici Išatarča vároš.
 Projdu jednu ulici se zahrádkami, druhou, třetí, čtvrtou, pátou, šestou, sedmou, osmou, devátou, desátou, jedenáctou, až v třinácté ulici na samém konci, kde za jedním domkem už začínaly trávníky, páslo se a procházelo stádo slepic.

-Transylvania is mentioned by Švejk; from the hen there will be made such good chicken soup that it can be smelt all the way to Transylvania.
+is mentioned by Švejk; from the hen he stole in Isatarcsa, such good chicken soup will be made that it can be smelt all the way to Transylvania.

 Background

-Transylvania is an area of Romania that until 1920 belonged to Hungary.
-It was at the time ethnically more mixed than today; large groups spoke Hungarian and German.
-The area covers most Romania west of the Carpathians.
+is an area of Romania that, until 1920, belonged to Hungary.
+At the time, the area was ethnically more mixed than today; large groups spoke Hungarian and German.
+The area covers most of Romania west of the Carpathians.

 Quote(s) from the novel